-The sun is shining, the birds are singing—and it's time to play ball!
-Soccer that is.
-We've rounded up all the best NYC soccer spots for budding kid athletes, from preschoolers just learning to kick that checkered orb, to middle-schoolers ready to master the roll and step over dribble.
+We've rounded up all the best NYC soccer programs for budding kid athletes, from preschoolers just learning to kick that checkered orb, to middle-schoolers ready to master the roll and step over dribble.

 Read on for eight spots offering soccer sessions to NYC kids.
 You can find even more options in our NYC Directory and our NYC Classes and Enrichment Programs Guide.

 Kick and Play

-Kick and Play is associated with Super Soccer Stars for older kids, but these classes target toddlers, teaching them pre-soccer skills, as well as improved motor skills and balance as they test out those new walking legs.
-Classes include age-appropriate fun with mini goal posts and balls and sometimes even non-soccer props like Bilibo seats.
+Kick and Play is associated with Super Soccer Stars for older kids (see below), but these classes are specifically for toddlers, teaching them pre-soccer skills, as well as improved motor skills and balance as they test out those newly-running legs.
+Classes include age-appropriate fun with mini goal posts and balls and sometimes even non-soccer props.
 Parents can play along as the kids sing catchy songs, stretch, run, and chase balls.
-Sessions are held year-round, including weekends, and locations are scattered throughout the city, sometimes in the gym of a local school.
+Sessions are held year-round, including on weekends, and class locations are scattered throughout the city, including some in city parks and local school gyms.

 Super Soccer Stars